benidroe/pjlink_exporter/README.md

 ## Prometheus Configuration

-The snmp exporter needs to be passed the address as a parameter, this can be done with relabelling.
+The pjlink exporter needs to be passed the address as a parameter, this can be done with relabelling.

 Example config: